Any questions? Chat live with one of our advisers and get answers today.

-In order to study in the UK at the University of Sheffield International College, you will need a Tier 4 (General) student visa.
+In order to study in the UK at the University of Sheffield International College, you may need a Tier 4 (General) student visa.
+Find out about the visa application process and what you need to do.

 You may be invited for an interview as an additional tool to help UKVI assess your genuine intentions to study.
 The interview is carried out by an Entry Clearance Officer (ECO).
 They will want to see that you have done your research and are coming to the UK for the right reasons.
 If they believe you may be planning to use a student visa for holiday or work, they will refuse your visa application.